radiantearth/stac-spec/overview.md

 There are three component specifications that together make up the core SpatioTemporal Asset Catalog specification.
 Each can be used alone, but they work best in concert with one another.
 The [STAC API specification](https://github.com/radiantearth/stac-api-spec) builds on top of that core, but is out of scope for this overview.
-An [Item](item-spec/item-spec.md) is the core atomic unit, representing a single [spatiotemporal asset](#what-is-a-spatiotemporal-asset) as GeoJSON so it can be searched.
+An [Item](item-spec/item-spec.md) represents a single [spatiotemporal asset](#what-is-a-spatiotemporal-asset) as GeoJSON so it can be searched.
 The [Catalog](catalog-spec/catalog-spec.md) specification provides structural elements, to group Items and [Collections](collection-spec/collection-spec.md).
 Collections *are* catalogs, that add more required metadata and describe a group of related Items.
 For more on the differences see the [section below](#catalogs-vs-collections).